LedgerHQ/ledger-live/docs/currency.md

 };
 ```

 A unit describes a given representation of a currency for humans.
-A currency can have many units, for instance we can assume Euro have euros and cents.
+A currency can have many units, for instance, we can assume Euro have euros and cents.
 We can define Bitcoin to have: bitcoin, mBTC, bit, satoshi (but that's up to us really).

-There are however two essential property we must respect:
+There are however two essential properties we must respect:

-- the first unit (`[0]`) in an array of unit is the **highest unit**, typically the default and commonly used unit (euro, bitcoin)
+- the first unit (`[0]`) in an array of units is the **highest unit**, typically the default and commonly used unit (euro, bitcoin)
-- the last unit must have a **magnitude of 0**: it is the smallest unit which in fine determine the magnitude of the coin (the most atomic unit representable in this currency) and drive integers representation.
+- the last unit must have a **magnitude of 0**: it is the smallest unit which in fine determines the magnitude of the coin (the most atomic unit representable in this currency) and drives integers representation.

 Here is an example of Bitcoin units: